-Windows® XP users may use the built-in wireless utility.
+Windows® XP users may use the built-in wireless utility (Zero Configuration Utility).
 The following instructions are for Service Pack 2 users.
-If you are using Windows® 2000, you must use the D-Link Wireless Connection Manager.
-Please refer to page 15.
+If you are using another company's utility or Windows® 2000, please refer to the user manual of your wireless adapter for help with connecting to a wireless network.
+Most utilities will have a "site survey" option similar to the Windows® XP utility as seen below.